spike-project/spike/README.md

 * Look at the examples files ( `eg_*.py` ) for examples and some documentation.
 * display is performed using the `Matplotlib` library.
-* large 2D-FT-ICR are handles in batch using the `processing.py` batch program, controlled by parameter file called `*.mscf`
+* large 2D-FT-ICR are handled in batch using the `processing.py` batch program, controlled by parameter file called `*.mscf`
 * The batch mode supports multiprocessing, both with MPI and natively on multi-core machines (still in-progress)
 * large 2D-FT-ICR are stored in a hierarchical format, easyly displayed with an interactive program.
 * data-sets are handled in the HDF5 standard file-format, which allows virtually unlimited file size ( _tested up to 200 Gb_ ).